namwkim/storyexplorer/README.md

 # storyexplorer
-Exploring Nonlinear Narratives in Movies using Story Curves
+Exploring Nonlinear Narratives in Movie Scripts using Story Curves